-Besides the outstanding grand piano sounds, the electric piano and string sounds are a really good.
+Besides the outstanding grand piano sounds, the electric piano and string sounds are really good.
 This digital piano also provides various effects such as reverb, chorus, and brilliance control, which can be adjusted to enhance the sound.

 As far as music production goes the PX-350 is very powerful for songwriting and creating music.
-Specifically, the build-in recorder has 17 tracks.
+Specifically, the built-in recorder has 17 tracks.
 Also, the Auto Accompaniment feature may inspire you to create your own tones with the included rhythms.

 Additionally, when you are done recording, you can save your work as a two-channel WAV file by plugging in a USB flash drive into the USB port on the front panel.

-Another great feature makes this piano perfect for lesson studios is the duet (duo) mode.
+Another great feature that makes this piano perfect for lesson studios is the duet (duo) mode.
 When you turn on the duet mode, the piano split into two equal pitch ranges with two sets of middle C. A teacher and a student can sit side-by-side for a learning session.

 The PX-350 features a range of connectivity options:

 - The front USB Flash Drive connector is conveniently positioned.

 - USB MIDI port in the back allows the piano to be connected to a computer for recording or used as a MIDI controller.

 - Dedicated MIDI in/out ports are line outputs for connecting to external amplification or recording devices.
 This is an important feature for gigging musicians.